-Car insurance rate factors are personal details insurance companies use to determine your rates.
+Car insurance rate factors are personal details insurers use to determine your rates.
 Some of these factors could be things you can’t control, like age or gender.
 They could also be your driving record, credit score, or even where you live.
-Another factor that insurers consider is your car insurance claim history.
+Another factor that providers consider is your claim history.

 Insurance providers consider the claims you file to assess whether or not you’re a risky customer to serve.
-Insurers look at the total number of insurance claims you file, including the frequency.
-Generally, insurers look back at the last three years on your claims record.
+Insurers look at the total number you file, including the frequency.
+Generally, they look back at the last three years on your record.
 But they can go back ten years or more in some cases using the Claim Loss Underwriting Exchange (CLUE).
-So, even if you switch companies, your claim history follows you.
+So, even if you switch companies, your history follows you.

-This article will explain the role played by your claim history in determining your car insurance rates.
+This article will explain the role played by your claim history in determining your premium.
 We’ll also show how far back insurers look and why that is.
-We’ll also advise when you should or shouldn’t file a claim.
-Finally, we’ll help you figure out how to lower your rates if your claim history has made you a high-risk driver.
+We’ll also advise when you should or shouldn’t file one.
+Finally, we’ll help you figure out how to lower your rates if your record has made you a high-risk driver.

 Why Claim History Is a Rate Factor

 Your claim history is a major factor that insurers consider when they choose your rates.
-This is because people with more claims cost insurers more money.
+This is because people that file often cost them more money.
 This translates to higher rates.

 If you have several claims on your record, you also pose a higher risk for insurance companies.
-Generally, a history that’s full of claims points to you filing even more later.
-Per Kelley Blue Book, drivers who’ve filed a claim (even just one) in the past are 42% more likely to have higher rates than those who haven’t.
+Generally, a policyholders that file often are prone to filing even more later.
+Per Kelley Blue Book, drivers who’ve filed one (even just one) in the past are 42% more likely to have higher rates than those who haven’t.

 How Companies Can See Your Claim History